Package 'TDLM'

 maxiter

-an integer indicating the maximal number of iterations for adjusting the Doubly Constrained Model (see Details).
+An integer indicating the maximal number of iterations for adjusting the Doubly Constrained Model (see Details).

 mindiff

-a numeric strictly positive value indicating the stopping criterion for adjusting the Doubly Constrained Model (see Details).
+A numeric strictly positive value indicating the stopping criterion for adjusting the Doubly Constrained Model (see Details).

 check_names

-a boolean indicating if the ID location are used as vector names, matrix rownames and colnames and if they should be checked (see Note).
+A boolean indicating whether the location IDs used as matrix rownames and colnames should be checked for consistency (see Note).

 Details